Annibale Bugnini: Early life and ordination

 Annibale Bugnini was born in Civitella del Lago in Umbria.

 He completed his doctorate in sacred theology at the Pontifical University of St. Thomas Aquinas Angelicum in 1938 with a dissertation entitled De liturgia eiusque momento in Concilio Tridentino.

 He spent ten years in parish work in a suburb of Rome.
-In 1947 Bugnini became involved in the production of the missionary publications of his order and became the first editor of Ephemerides Liturgicæ, a scholarly journal dedicated to the reform of the Catholic liturgy.
+In 1947 Bugnini became involved in the production of the missionary publications of his order and became the editor of Ephemerides Liturgicæ, a scholarly journal founded in 1887 and dedicated to the study of the Catholic liturgy.
 Starting in 1949, he taught liturgical studies at the Pontifical Urban College (now the Pontifical Urban University).
 He later became a professor at the Pontifical Lateran University.

 Curial career

 On 28 May 1948, Pope Pius XII appointed Bugnini secretary to the Commission for Liturgical Reform, which created a revised rite for the Easter Vigil in 1951 and revised ceremonies for the rest of Holy Week in 1955.
 The commission also made changes in 1955 to the rubrics of the Mass and office, suppressing many of the Church's octaves and a number of vigils, and abolishing the first vespers of most feasts.
 In 1960 the commission modified the Code of Rubrics, which led to new editions of the Roman Breviary in 1961 and of the Roman Missal in 1962.

 On 25 January 1959, Pope John XXIII announced his plan to convene the Second Vatican Council.
 On 6 June 1960 Fr.
 Bugnini was named secretary of the Pontifical Preparatory Commission on the Liturgy.
 This body produced the first drafts of the document that, after many changes, would become the council's Constitution on the Sacred Liturgy (1963).
 When the council convened in October 1962, the Preparatory Commission was succeeded by the Conciliar Commission on the Sacred Liturgy, on which Bugnini was assigned the role of a peritus (expert).
 At the same time, Bugnini was removed from the chair of Liturgy at the Pontifical Lateran University because, in the words of Piero Marini, "his liturgical ideas were seen as too progressive."
 In his posthumously published memoirs, Second Vatican Council consultant Louis Bouyer called Bugnini "a man as bereft of culture as he was of basic honesty."

 The council and Pope Paul VI approved the Constitution on the Liturgy on 4 December 1963.
 On 30 January 1964, the Pope appointed Bugnini secretary of the Council for the Implementation of the Constitution on the Liturgy.
 Bugnini was appointed the secretary of the Congregation for Divine Worship by Pope Paul in May 1969.
 In January 1965, he had become an undersecretary in the Congregation of Rites responsible for causes for beatification and canonization.